BenTMatthews/SpoonCMS/README.md

 Note that all auth actions you define will be for admin page and api requests for the spoon admin.

-#### But I need a LITTLE logic to my content
+#### A LITTLE logic to content - Ordering

 Through the admin you can determine ordering, and the highest priority can be determined in admin.
 This is done calling `Container.GetItem();` without specifying a `ContentItem` name as a parameter.
-You can order `ContentItem` from highest to lowest as left to right, top to bottom.
+You can order `ContentItem` from highest to lowest as left to right, top to bottom in the admin panel with drag and drop.
 A scenario for this:

 I could have a `Container` called "ProductPageContent" and include 3 `ContentItem` called "Normal", "GameDay", and "BigSale".
 You could have "Normal" as top priorty for everyday, change priority to "GameDay" if the local sportsball team is playing, and or make the top priorty `ContentItem` "BigSale" if you are trying to move more product that day.
 Your markup or code in your app would not have to change, simply call this in your controller